vvaldez/vran-playbooks/playbooks/ceph/create/iscsi_target.md

 This playbook will:

+- Copy iSCSI Target Create playbook from template that does the following:
 - Create rbd disk images
 - Create iSCSI Targets
 - Add ceph nodes as gateways to first iSCSI Target